andresliszt/moo-rs/pymoors/docs/development/setup_algorithm.md

 ## Writing a New Algorithm in `moors`

-Creating a new algorithm is relatively simple in `moors`, We use [NSGA-II](../user_guide/algorithms/nsga2.md) and as [NSGA-III](../user_guide/algorithms/nsga3.md) an example.
-User must define the specific survival and selection operator.
+Creating a new algorithm in `moors` is relatively simple.
+We use [NSGA-II](../user_guide/algorithms/nsga2.md) and [NSGA-III](../user_guide/algorithms/nsga3.md) as examples.
+The user must define the specific survival and selection operators.

-### Survival and selection operators without arguments
+### Survival and Selection Operators Without Arguments

-The following example is the implementation of the `NSGA-II` algorithm, we use the macro `create_algorithm_and_builder`
+The following example shows the implementation of the `NSGA-II` algorithm using the macro `create_algorithm_and_builder`:

 ```Rust
 use crate::{